usc-isi-i2/datamart-api/README.md

     docker-compose up

-The docker compose yaml file, `docker-compose.yml`, use docker compose version 3.7
+The docker compose yaml file, `docker-compose.yml`, uses docker compose version 3.7.

+On start up Postgres checks if the `postgres` volume exists.
+If it does not exist, the volume is created using the contents of the `data/postgres/datamart.sql.gz` file.

 The ISI Datamart REST endpoints is `http://localhost:5000/`.